Frequently Asked Questions

 1. How do I apply?

-- Complete the online Minority Teachers of Illinois (MTI) Scholarship Program application.
-Read and follow the instructions carefully, including how to enter your data, download and print the application and corresponding Teaching Agreement/Promissory Note, and mail the signed document to ISAC.
+- Complete the online Minority Teachers of Illinois (MTI) Scholarship Program application and the Free Application for Federal Student Aid (FAFSA®) or (if applicable) Alternative Application for Illinois Financial Aid.
+Read and follow all instructions carefully, including how to enter your data, complete and submit the applications and – for the MTI application – corresponding Teaching Agreement/Promissory Note.

-- Once application data has been successfully submitted online, a confirmation page will display to verify the exact date and time it was received by ISAC.
-Important: please note that the application is not complete until the Application/Teaching Agreement/Promissory Note, with an original ink signature, is received at ISAC.
+- Once MTI application data has been successfully submitted online, a confirmation page will display to verify the exact date and time it was received by ISAC.

-- For priority consideration, complete applications (including an original ink signature) must be postmarked on or before March 1 preceding the academic year for which you are applying.
-All other applications will be processed in date-received order (based on the U.S. Postal Service postmark date), within program guidelines.
+- For priority consideration during the 2022-23 and subsequent academic years, complete applications must be submitted on or before March 31 preceding the academic year for which you are applying.
+All other applications will be processed in date-received order, within program guidelines.

 2. What are the selection criteria?